MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-concepts/includes/7-testing-schools-of-thought.md

 There is much guidance out there when it comes to testing.
 We'll cover some of the common schools of thought that experienced developers often recommend.
 Learning these acronyms will help you keep up with popular concepts.

-* **Test Driven Development (TDD)** Let tests be the driving force behind your day-to-day coding.
+* **Test Driven Development (TDD)**: Let tests be the driving force behind your day-to-day coding.
-* **Behavior Driven Development (BDD)** Use behavior specification to formulate your tests.
+* **Behavior Driven Development (BDD)**: Use behavior specification to formulate your tests.
-* **DRY (Don't Repeat Yourself)** Avoid any kind of code repetition and opt for reusable code instead.
+* **DRY (Don't Repeat Yourself)**: Avoid any kind of code repetition and opt for reusable code instead.
-* **Choose what works best for you!** These are just guidelines anyway!
+* **Choose what works best for you!**: These are just guidelines anyway!
 Each team and developer should choose what makes them the most productive.

 ## Test Driven Development (TDD)